codemagic-ci-cd/codemagic-docs/content/publishing-yaml/distribution.md

     rollout_fraction: 0.25            # Rollout fraction (set only if releasing to a fraction of users): value between (0, 1)
 ```

+You can override the specified in publishing track with environment variable `GOOGLE_PLAY_TRACK`.

 {{<notebox>}}
 The proper way to add your keys in `codemagic.yaml` is to copy the contents of the key file and [encrypt](../building/encrypting) it.
 Then add the encrypted value into the configuration file.
 {{</notebox>}}